isc-projects/kea/doc/sphinx/arm/keactrl.rst

    NETCONF is an optional feature that is disabled by default and can be enabled during compilation.
-If Kea was compiled without NETCONF support, keactrl will do its best to not bother the user with information about it.
-The NETCONF entries will still be present in the keactrl.conf file, but NETCONF status will not be shown and other commands will ignore it.
+If Kea was compiled without NETCONF support, ``keactrl`` does not provide information about it.
+The NETCONF entries are still present in the ``keactrl.conf`` file, but NETCONF status is not shown and other commands ignore it.

 .. note::

    Currently ``keactrl`` does not report configuration failures when the server is started or reconfigured.
 To check if the server's configuration succeeded, the Kea log must be examined for errors.
-By default, this is written to the syslog file.
+By default, the log is written to the `syslog` file.

 Sometimes it is useful to check which servers are running.
 The ``status`` command reports this, with typical output that looks like: